helloall1900/pynvx/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/0dv4jdx38uyprt7o/branch/master?svg=true)](https://ci.appveyor.com/project/1132719438/pynvx/branch/master)
 [![Release Version](https://img.shields.io/github/release/1132719438/pynvx.svg)](https://github.com/1132719438/pynvx/releases)

 A Python interface to get GPU information, built with [pybind11](https://github.com/pybind/pybind11).
-The main purpose of this project is providing a solution for managing GPU information on OS X, because there is no NVML library on OS X. For Linux and Windows users, [pyNVML](https://pythonhosted.org/nvidia-ml-py/) is recommended.
+The main purpose of this project is providing a solution for managing GPU information on OS X, because there is no NVML library on OS X.

+You can use pynvx in two mode:
+- standalone API: `pynvx.cuda*`
+- pynvml wrapper: `pynvml.nvml*`, API call will be invoked to pynvml on Linux and Windows, or pynvx on OS X.

 ## Table of Contents